K42IE/INFO201_group_project-/README.md

 ## Domain of Interest

+Greenhouse and energy emissions have been increasing in the atmosphere at an alarming rate, impacting our environments and overall quality of life.
+And recent [studies] (https://www.gfmag.com/global-data/non-economic-data/happiest-countries) have revealed that the happiest countries are those prioritizing well-being and environmental sustainability.
+To explore this finding, our group is interested in understanding the association between happiness indicators/happiness scores and CO2, greenhouse gas, and energy emissions globally.

 #### Examples of other data driven projects related to C02, aircraft, and the environment:

 - ['Shame Plane'](https://shameplane.com/?fromCity=Seattle&fromCode=SEA&toCity=Madrid&toCode=MAD&roundtrip=true&typeofseat=3)